-- 2 tbsp coconut cream (or the thick part from a can of coconut milk)
+- 2 tablespoon coconut cream (or the thick part from a can of coconut milk)

-- 1 - 2 tsp peppermint oil or extract (depends on how minty you like it)
+- 1 - 2 teaspoon peppermint oil or extract (depends on how minty you like it)

 - 3 ounces sugar free dark chocolate chopped

-- 1/2 ounce cocoa butter (or 1 tbsp coconut oil)
+- ½ ounce cocoa butter (or 1 tablespoon coconut oil)

 - In a medium bowl, beat the coconut oil and coconut cream together until smooth.
 Beat tin the powdered sweetener and 1 teaspoon of the peppermint extract.
 Taste and add more extract if desired.